How to Improve Your Garden Soil

 The real key is to add organic matter to your soil on a regular basis to improve it.
 The best way is to add compost on a yearly basis.
 You can add organic matter in other ways by using natural mulches such as shredded wood or bark, shredded leaves, pine needles and grass clippings.
 All will breakdown over time and add nutrients to the soil.

 Worms are attracted to organic matter and their castings (worm poop) are extremely beneficial to the soil by providing nutrients and disease resistant properties.
 You can purchase worm castings too add to your garden soil, but it can get expensive.
 I do keep a small amount on hand that I add to my container plantings.
-If you want to make your own worm castings, check out Earth Worm Digest for more info on vermicomposting.
+If you want to make your own worm castings, check out this link for more info on vermicomposting.

 In conclusion, stop using synthetic fertilizers and pesticides and add organic matter to your soil, preferably in the form of compost and organic mulches.
 That's it.
 It's not rocket science, and it may take a few years to really see the improvement, but I guarantee, your plants and Mother Earth will thank you for it.